-Lil Wayne’s Daughter Reginae Carter Sizzles In A Green Animal Print Bikini
+Lil Wayne’s Daughter Reginae Carter Sizzles In A Green Animal-Print Bikini

 Lil Wayne’s daughter, 21-year-old social media sensation Reginae Carter, looked stunning in a wild animal-print bikini, and the petite hip-hop princess wasn’t afraid to let her fans know that she was feeling exceptionally good about herself in her stylish swimwear.

 On Tuesday, Reginae took to Instagram to share a sizzling bikini photo with her 4.7 million Instagram followers.
-The former Growing Up Hip-Hop: Atlanta star was pictured rocking a lime green two-piece that was covered in a black leopard print pattern.
+The former Growing Up Hip-Hop: Atlanta star was pictured rocking a lime green two-piece swimsuit that was covered in a black leopard-print pattern.
 The bathing suit included a flirty top that tied in the center of the bust.
 The design accentuated her cleavage by pushing her breasts in and slightly up.

 Reginae’s bottoms had a conservative, retro design.
 They provided plenty of coverage with low-cut leg openings and a high waist that covered up her belly button.
 The bottoms cinched her waist in a bit, highlighting her hourglass shape and slim stomach.